Want to keep current? Subscribe to our Events on Facebook

 These credit offerings are open to all.
 The BC Ministry of Children and Family Development recognizes these courses as meeting the training requirement for those who wish to obtain an Early Childhood Educator Assistant License to Practice.

 Summer 2019 Online

 ECEC 111 I19W70: Child Development II (3 Credits)

-Current VIU students can apply online through "My Student Record"
+For ECEC courses, current VIU students can apply online through "My Student Record".

 New Students will need to apply to VIU.

 NEW students, to apply to PD&T Certificate Programs and ECEC courses, please apply to VIU.
 Upon notification of acceptance to VIU, you will receive information regarding the registration procedure.